 I am disputing the denial of CPT 65778 for my patient, which was denied for [input reason for denial] which was used to treat their [insert diagnosis].
-[Name of Payer] currently considers the use of human amniotic membrane (HAM) without sutures to be experimental and investigational.
+[Name of Payor] currently considers the use of Cryopreserved Amniotic Membrane (CAM) without sutures to be experimental and investigational.
 To date, [include tried therapies] have been tried to resolve [patient's name] condition, but all have failed.
 My patient's eye condition was deteriorating, and they were at risk of further corneal ulceration or perforation.
 As such, I believe Prokera was a medically necessary next logical step in their treatment protocol, to provide them relief from the symptoms associated with this disease, heal their cornea, and restore their quality of life.

 [Physician should provide some additional rationale as to why this is the preferred treatment option to treat the condition of this patient (i.e., patient is not a surgical candidate).
-Physician may also want to expand upon his/her experience with suture-less HAM compared to suture HAM.]
+Physician may also want to expand upon their experience with CAM compared to Dehydrated Amniotic Membrane (DAM).]

-Prokera is an ophthalmic conformer containing a piece of cryopreserved amniotic membrane graft fastened into a ring system.
-This ring sits on the ocular surface like a symblepharon ring, and the stromal side of the cryopreserved amniotic membrane is in contact with the corneal surface and limbal area.
-The cryopreserved amniotic membrane provides natural therapeutic biologic actions that include reduction in scarring, blood vessel formation, and inflammation, while promoting the healing of the ocular surface and reducing patient pain.
+Prokera is a Cyropreserved Amniotic Membrane fastened to a conformer ring system.
+The conformer ring sits on the ocular surface like a symblepharon ring, and the stromal side of the CAM is in contact with the corneal surface and limbal area.
+The CAM provides natural therapeutic biologic actions that include reduction in scarring, blood vessel formation, and inflammation, while promoting the healing of the ocular surface and reducing patient pain.
 The ring also helps maintain space in the orbital cavity and to prevent conjunctival closure or adhesions.
 Prokera was cleared by the FDA as a Class II Medical Device in 2003-nearly 20 years ago.
 It is the only Medical Device cleared by the FDA that can claim anti-inflammatory, anti-scarring, anti-angiogenic properties.
-Prokera has also been shown to assist in corneal nerve regeneration (See Thomas study reference below) and is indicated and has successfully been treating ocular surface damage and underling inflamed stroma for many years and is considered a standard of care.
+Prokera has also been shown to assist in corneal nerve regeneration (See Thomas study reference below) and is indicated and has successfully been treating ocular surface damage and underling inflamed stroma for many years and is considered standard of care.

-The placement of Prokera is reported with the Category I CPT code 65778 (Placement of amniotic membrane on the ocular surface; without sutures) which was established in 2011 by the AMA.
+The placement of Prokera is reported with the Category I CPT code 65778 (Placement of Amniotic Membrane on the ocular surface; without sutures) which was established in 2011 by the AMA.
 The establishment of a Category I code indicates that a technology meets the following criteria:

-- All devices and drugs necessary for performance of the procedure of service have received FDA clearance or approval when such is required for performance of the procedure or service. - The procedure or service is performed by many physicians or other qualified health care professionals across the United States; - The procedure or service is performed with frequency consistent with the intended clinical use (i.e., a service for a common condition should have high volume, whereas a service commonly performed for a rare condition may have low volume); - The procedure or service is consistent with current medical practice; and - The clinical efficacy of the procedure or service is documented in literature that meets the requirements set forth in the CPT code change application.
+- All devices and drugs necessary for performance of the procedure of service have received FDA clearance or approval when such is required for performance of the procedure or service. - The procedure or service is performed by many physicians or other qualified health care professionals across the US; - The procedure or service is performed with frequency consistent with the intended clinical use (i.e., a service for a common condition should have high volume, whereas a service commonly performed for a rare condition may have low volume); - The procedure or service is consistent with current medical practice; and - The clinical efficacy of the procedure or service is documented in literature that meets the requirements set forth in the CPT code change application.1